 |Typical Application Process:||3-6 months|

-10- to 12-week Unpaid Culinary or Hospitality Internship Program in Italy includes an intensive language and cultural immersion course followed by an 8- to 10-week internship at a traditional Italian restaurant or hotel.
+10- to 12-week Unpaid Culinary or Hospitality Internship Program in Italy includes an intensive language and cultural immersion course followed by an 8- to 10-week internship at a traditional Italian restaurant or hotel and international medical insurance.

 - 2-week Intensive Italian Course in Florence: 30 1-hour group lessons per week, Monday – Friday mornings or afternoons, plus an orientation tour of historic Florence, visits to local markets, cooking classes, and one full-day excursion.